Start Your Own Trucking Company

 Snapshots show us a lot.

 Do you really need this?
 After all, you know all this material very well.
 That’s a good question to ask yourself.
 Is the name of your business helping you get more business?
 Is it located in the right place?
 Do you know what your business does – and what you won’t do?
 The final question about the target market might be the hardest to answer.
-Is your target market only who you find on the list boards?
+Is your target market only those you find on the list boards?
 Or are you interested in developing a client list and getting some regular loads?

 So write your executive summary and put it somewhere that will remind you to think about what the snapshot of your business is showing you right now.

-Our next step will be a company overview.
-You won’t need a drone to take a high look at your company as it is right now.
+Our next step will be a company overview You won’t need a drone to take a high look at your company as it is right now.